Ingredients

 Effect: moisturizing, strengthens the skin barrier

-Glycerin is a versatile ingredient that is used in many areas, from the food industry to cosmetics.
-However, glycerin plays a particularly important role in skin care because it has unique properties that benefit the skin.
+Glycerin is a versatile ingredient used in many sectors, from the food industry to cosmetics.
+However, it plays a particularly important role in skincare due to its unique, skin-friendly properties.
 Glycerin occurs naturally in the skin and is therefore very well tolerated.

 Contents